DataDog/documentation/content/en/agent/guide/dual-shipping.md

 For data from these products, when setting up additional endpoints, you must explicitly set `use_http` to tell the Agent which transport to use.
 The same transport configuration is shared among all additional endpoints.

 The `is_reliable` setting tells the Agent to treat this endpoint with the same priority as the primary endpoint.
 The primary endpoint is always reliable.
-This ensures that logs are not missed if a destination becomes unavailable.
+This ensures that data is not missed if a destination becomes unavailable.

-For example, if you're sending logs to the main endpoint and an additional endpoint with `is_reliable: true` and one endpoint becomes unavailable, logs continue to flow to the other endpoint.
-If both endpoints become unavailable, the Agent stops reading and sending logs until at least one endpoint recovers.
-This ensures all logs make it to at least one reliable endpoint.
+For example, if you're sending data to the main endpoint and an additional endpoint with `is_reliable: true` and one endpoint becomes unavailable, data continue to flow to the other endpoint.
+If both endpoints become unavailable, the Agent stops reading and sending data until at least one endpoint recovers.
+This ensures all data makes it to at least one reliable endpoint.

 The `is_reliable` setting defaults to `false`.
 We recommended you set `is_reliable` to `true`.
-Unreliable endpoints only send logs if at least one reliable endpoint is available.
+Unreliable endpoints only send data if at least one reliable endpoint is available.
 You may define multiple additional endpoints with mixed use of `is_reliable`.

 You can add the YAML configuration to your `datadog.yaml` or launch the Agent with the appropriate environment variables.